Universal Algebra in UniMath: Surveying the code

-The implementation function \verb|build_term| is quite straightforward: it concatenates \verb|nm| and the oplists underlying the terms in \verb|v|, and builds a proof that the resulting oplist is a term from the proofs that the elements of \verb|v| are terms.
-The \verb|princop| and \verb|subterms| accessors are projections of a more complex operation called \verb|term_decompose| which breaks a term in principal operation symbols \verb|nm| and subterms \verb|v|, and, at the same time, provides the proof-terms that characterize their behaviour.
+\begin{code} Local Definition build_term (nm: names σ) (v: (term σ)⋆ (arity nm)): term σ (sort nm). \end{code} The implementation of \lncode{build_term} is quite straightforward.
+It concatenates \lncode{nm} and the oplists underlying the terms in \lncode{v}, and builds a proof that the resulting oplist is a term from the proofs that the elements of \lncode{v} are terms.
+The \lncode{princop} and \lncode{subterms} accessors are projections of a more complex operation called \preparalink{https://archive.softwareheritage.org/swh:1:cnt:78b995258734161c8d59e5e8ec99ca7293d55de4;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/Terms.v;lines=612-646}\lncode{|term\_decompose|} which breaks a term in principal operation symbols \lncode{nm} and subterms \lncode{v}, and, at the same time, provides the proof-terms that characterize their behaviour.

-\subsubsection{Induction on terms}
+\subsection{Induction on terms}